A Driven Tagged Particle in Asymmetric Exclusion Processes: An Error Estimate and Couplings of Particles on

-On the other hand, when $q(\cdot)$ is nearest-neighbor, jumps of tagged particle do not move particles between positive and negative axes, unless followed by shifts of labels.
-See Figure 4.
-We get an identity for the process $\vec{X}_t$,

-The left side represents the number of labeled particles starting from negative axis and ending at positive axis at time t.
-We can decompose the number by looking at three sources: jumps of red particles, right jumps of the tagged particle and left jumps of the tagged particle.
-There are two similar identities for processes $\vec{Y}_t, \vec{Z}_t$
+On the other hand, when $q(\cdot)$ is nearest-neighbor, jumps of tagged particle do not move particles between positive and negative axes, but they may shift labels.
+See Figure \ref{Figure 4}.
+By a decomposition similar to those in \eqref{eq: Nt} and \eqref{eq: Dt}, we can see that the change in the label of the right-most particle on negative axis by time t comes from three sources: jumps of red particles through bond $(-1,1)$ ($N_{\vec{X}}(t)$), right jumps of the tagged particle ($r_{\vec{X}}(t)$) and left jumps of the tagged particle ($l_{\vec{X}}(t)$).
+We obtain

-Combining above five expressions, noticing that $N_{\vec{X}}(t)$, $R_{\vec{X}}(t)$, $L_{\vec{X}}(t)$ are the same as $N_t$,$r_t$,and $l_t$ in equation \eqref{eq: Nt}, Lemma \ref{prop:Nt and Measure}, and taking expectations under some joint distributions, we get